 A MEDICAL EXPERT MAY TESTIFY ABOUT YOUR HIP REPLACEMENT

-WIN BENEFITS AFTER HIP REPLACEMENT WITH YOUR RESIDUAL FUNCTIONAL CAPACITY
+WIN BENEFITS AFTER HIP REPLACEMENT WITH YOUR RESIDUAL FUNCTIONAL CAPACITY (RFC)

 Sedentary work demands are less than light work demands, which are, in turn, less than medium.
-The SSA typically uses three definitions of work: sedentary, light, and medium.
-These categories will be the most likely be the work categories that the SSA will use to determine if you can work at your old job or adjust to other work.
+The SSA usually uses three types of work at your hearing: sedentary, light, and medium.
+The type of work you did in the past will be what the SSA uses to determine if you can go back to your old job or adjust to other work.

-Additionally, you also have the option to have a Residual Functional Capacity form filled out by your treating doctor.
+Additionally, you also have the option to have a RFC form filled out by your treating doctor.
 You should take such a form to your hip surgeon.
 Also, you can take an RFC form to your physical therapy appointment after your surgery.

 THE VOCATIONAL EXPERT AT THE HEARING

 The other time that your RFC is important is at the Social Security hearing.
 If you appear at a hearing before a judge, a vocational expert (VE) may give testimony.
 VEs testify about the kinds of jobs you could perform.
 Also, they testify about the number of jobs that are available to someone with your symptoms.
 Learn more here about the job expert at your hearing.

 At the hearing, the ALJ presents a question to the VE.
 Then, the VE will testify if you can work with the physical or mental issues found by the ALJ.
 Likewise, your attorney presents questions to the VE.
 Those questions are also based upon your testimony and your medical symptoms.